Saudi-led coalition frees Yemen rebels in peace gesture

-RIYADH: The Saudi-led military coalition fighting Yemen’s Houthi insurgents announced Friday it was freeing a batch of rebel prisoners, part of what it says are efforts to end the seven-year war.
+RIYADH: The Saudi-led military coalition fighting Yemen’s Huthi insurgents announced Friday it was freeing a batch of rebel prisoners, part of what it says are efforts to end the seven-year war.

+Last week the coalition said it would release 163 prisoners it accused of participating in “hostilities” against Saudi Arabia.

 It did not say how many prisoners would be let go, but a spokesman for the International Committee of the Red Cross told AFP the organisation was “facilitating the transfer of more than 100 Yemeni former detainees from Saudi Arabia to Yemen”.